Alan Mannus: Linfield

 In the 2006–07 season, Mannus played in both legs of the first qualifying round of the UEFA Champions League against ND Gorica, as Linfield loss 5–3 on aggregate.
 Following the club's elimination from the tournament, he made a warning to the Northern Irish teams that Linfield's form was blistering prior to the first league match of the season.
 The following month saw Mannus turned professional at Linfield, signing a three-year deal.
 He kept six consecutive clean sheets in the league between 21 October 2006 and 25 November 2006.
 Mannus said about getting six consecutive clean sheets, saying: "The reason we have done so well defensively is down to 11 players, not just me as the goalkeeper or the back four in front of me.
 I suppose I get a lot of attention because I am the goalkeeper and it is my job to keep the other team out, but it goes the other way too.
 When goals are being conceded I am the one everyone looks at, even if I feel that I am playing well at the time, so it is good to get praise as well.
 I do think that I am becoming a better goalkeeper."
 He made his 250th appearance for the club before his 25th birthday, coming against Drogheda United on 26 February 2007, which resulted in a 4–0 win in the group stage of Setanta Sports Cup.
-Mannus appeared in every matches for Linfield until he missed one match, due to international duty.
+Mannus appeared in every match for Linfield until he missed one match, due to international duty.
 He made his return to the starting line–up in the quarter–finals replays of the Irish Cup against Ballymena United, as the club won 4–2 to advance to the semi–finals.
 Mannus helped Linfield win the league for the second time in a row by beating Glentoran 2–1 on 14 April 2007.
 He helped the club win the Irish Cup final after beating Dungannon Swifts on penalties following a 2–2 draw by saving three penalties spot kick.
 However, Mannus was unable to help Linfield win the treble after losing the Setanta Sports Cup final against Drogheda United on penalties, which he saved a penalty from Damian Lynch twice in the second half and in the penalty shootout.